Sunscreens and Staying Safe in Summer | LatestLY

 Blackburn's research has shown applying two different types of sunscreen products can diminish their protective benefits.

-"We found it actually can reverse the whole process by combining those [different sunscreens] together, and that's very counterintuitive," Blackburn said "You would almost think you're layering and layering and you get better [protection], It's not the case."
+"We found it actually can reverse the whole process by combining those [different sunscreens] together, and that's very counterintuitive," he said.
+"You would almost think you're layering and layering and you get better [protection], It's not the case."

 Do-it-yourself sunscreens are risky